-The Wold Health Organization (WHO) defines the social determinants of health as the “conditions in which people are born, grow up, live, work and age.
+The Wold Health Organization (2017) defines the social determinants of health as the “conditions in which people are born, grow up, live, work and age.
 These conditions influence a person’s opportunity to be healthy, his/her risk of illness and life expectancy.
 Social inequities in health – the unfair and avoidable differences in health status across groups in society – are those that result from the uneven distribution of social determinants”.
 Work plays a very important role in our quality of life, and is often defined as a social determinant of health.
 And, there is mounting evidence to suggest that the precarious nature of work is having a negative impact on the health of many Canadians.
 With this in mind, the Ontario government is conducting a review of the shifting world and nature of work and the workplace.

 The government released an interim report, where it listed a range of options aimed at “amending Ontario’s Labour Relations Act, 1995, and Employment Standards Act, 2000 to better protect workers while supporting business in today’s economy”.

 THE GOVERNMENT NOTED THE FOLLOWING ABOUT THIS INTERIM REPORT:

 - Our chief purpose in issuing this Interim Report is to advise Ontarians of the range of issues that have been identified and the options for change that we are being asked to consider.